The pros and cons of owning an electric car

 Alan bought the car new, part exchange, and was happily surprised by the trade-in value of the i3.
-He’s also impressed by the driving aids of the Kia e-Niro including enhanced cruise control, lane assist and the different levels of regenerative breaking, so he can slow to a standstill without using the breaks and at the same time charge the battery.
+He’s also impressed by the driving aids of the Kia e-Niro including enhanced cruise control, lane assist and the different levels of regenerative braking, so he can slow to a standstill without using the brakes and at the same time charge the battery.
 He says he has occasionally suffered from range anxiety when he’s very nearly run out of charge because public chargers have been out of order.

 The serial electric buyer

 Rolle Nieminen, 47, is now on his fifth electric vehicle.
 He’s owned a Kia Soul, BMW i3, Kia e-Niro, Renault Zoe and currently a Hyundai Ioniq.
 He got the car through a subscription service, which doesn't guarantee a new car, although this one was delivered new.

 He usually charges the car overnight at home with a 7kW private charger, which usually works fine but he recalls one problematic journey to his office 50 miles away from his home in Surrey.
 “The charging cable wasn’t connected so the car didn’t charge overnight.
 I didn’t realise until I was on the M25, and there are no charging stations between home and office on the M25-M1.
 I had to head to a nearby town and the first charger I found was only a 7kW, but gave me enough charge to get to a 50kW charger, where I was able to charge enough to get to the office.”